rototor/pdfbox-graphics2d/README.md

 </dependency>
 ```

-This library targets Java 1.6.
-Currently it's test with Java 6, Java 8, Java 9, Java 10 and Java 11.
+This library targets Java 1.6 and should work with Java 1.6.
+But at the moment it is only tested with Java 8, Java 9, Java 10 and Java 11.

 ## Example Usage